Idas (son of Aphareus)

 Marpessa and Idas, separated from Apollo by Zeus, Attic red-figure psykter, ca. 480 BC, Staatliche Antikensammlungen (Inv.
 2417).

 In Greek mythology, Idas (/ˈaɪdəs/; Ἴδας), was a Messenian prince.
-He was one of the Argonauts, a participant in the hunt for the Calydonian Boar and contender with the gods.
+He was one of the Argonauts, a participant in the hunt for the Calydonian Boar, and contender with the gods.
 Idas was described as keen and spirited.

 Family

-Idas was the son of Aphareus and Arene and the elder brother of Lynceus and Pisus.
+Idas was son of Aphareus and Arene, and the elder brother of Lynceus and Pisus.
 He was sometimes regarded as the offspring of Poseidon.
 In some accounts, the wife of Aphareus and thus, Idas' possible mother was named as Polydora or Laocoosa.
-By Marpessa, Idas had one daughter named Cleopatra Alcyone who married Meleager.
+By Marpessa, Idas had one daughter named Cleopatra, who married Meleager.

 Mythology

 Contest for Marpessa's hand

 When Idas came from Messenia to ask for the hand of Marpessa, daughter of Evenus.
 The maiden's father refused his request because he wanted his daughter to remain a virgin.
 Idas went to his father Poseidon and begged for the use of a winged chariot.
 Poseidon consented to his use of the chariot, and Idas stole Marpessa away from a band of dancers and fled to Pleuron in Aetolia.
 Her father, after chasing the couple for a long time and realizing he could not catch up to them, killed his horses and then drowned himself in a nearby river Lycormas and became immortal.
 The river was named later after him.

 Apollo also pursued them in his own chariot, wanting Marpessa for himself.Idas that was mightiest of men that were then upon the face of earth;